Iran’s sole nuclear power plant undergoes emergency shutdown - WTMJ

-TEHRAN, Iran (AP) — Iran’s sole nuclear power plant has undergone an unexplained temporary emergency shutdown, state TV reported on Sunday.
+TEHRAN, Iran (AP) — Iran’s sole nuclear power plant has undergone an unexplained temporary emergency shutdown, the country’s state TV reported.

+The report came as top diplomats said that further progress had been made at talks Sunday between Iran and global powers to try to restore a landmark 2015 agreement to contain Iranian nuclear development that was abandoned by the Trump administration.
+They said it was now up to the governments involved in the negotiations to make political decisions.

-Earlier on Sunday, Tavanir released a statement saying that the nuclear plant was being repaired, without offering further details.
+Earlier in the day, Tavanir released a statement saying that the Bushehr nuclear plant was being repaired, without offering further details.
 It said the repair work would take until Friday.

 In March, nuclear official Mahmoud Jafari said the plant could stop working since Iran cannot procure parts and equipment for it from Russia due to banking sanctions imposed by the U.S. in 2018.